GreengageDB/diskquota/README.md

 # Overview
-Diskquota is an extension that provides disk usage enforcement for database objects in Greenplum DB.
+Diskquota is an extension that provides disk usage enforcement for database objects in Greengage DB.
 Currently it supports to set quota limit on schema and role in a given database and limit the amount of disk space that a schema or a role can use.